-“Casablanca Movie (1942) Review: Is Iconic Romantic Drama Truly a Great Classic?” review text © Dan Schneider; excerpt, image captions, bullet point introduction, awards information, and notes/endnotes © Alt Film Guide.
+“Casablanca (1942) Movie Review: Humphrey Bogart & Ingrid Bergman Star in Less Than Great Classic” review text © Dan Schneider; excerpt, image captions, bullet point introduction, and notes/endnotes © Alt Film Guide.

-“Casablanca Movie (1942) Review: Is Iconic Romantic Drama Truly a Great Classic?” is a condensed/revised version of Dan Schneider’s text currently found in its original form here.
+“Casablanca (1942) Movie Review: Humphrey Bogart & Ingrid Bergman Star in Less Than Great Classic” is a condensed/revised version of Dan Schneider’s text currently found in its original form here.

 Besides its three Oscar wins, Casablanca was shortlisted in the following categories: Best Actor (Humphrey Bogart), Best Supporting Actor (Claude Rains), Best Black-and-White Cinematography, Best Film Editing, and Best Scoring of a Dramatic or Comedy Picture.